 So what’s the big deal?
 As a consumer, a lot.
 Now you can communicate directly with someone at the retailer, get accurate product and inventory information, and ask questions, all through text!
 Further, there is now a record of your conversation, making it more likely that you will get better customer service and more relevant offers.

 If you are a retailer and are considering new models of engagement, you should take a serious look at two-way SMS.
 Studies have shown that 97% of Americans text weekly.
 For many people, it is the preferred method of communication.
 Texting is still growing, too: worldwide daily texting increased from an estimated 18.7 billion to 22 billion messages between 2014 and 2017.
 While two-way SMS can be a lucrative marketing channel, it is an even more lucrative engagement channel.
 It allows your customers to reach you at the critical moment when they want to engage with you.

 As a retail executive told me the other day, “Lowe’s is playing chess, but the rest of us are just playing checkers.”
 Maybe it is time to up your game and get real customer engagement with two-way SMS communication.

-If you would like to learn more about how Katabat can elevate your customer engagement strategy and keep the conversation going with two-way SMS, please email me at email@example.com.
+If you would like to learn more about how Katabat can elevate your customer engagement strategy and keep the conversation going with two-way SMS, please email us at firstname.lastname@example.org.